-The Foundation Research Leadership Scheme is a 3-year programme to recruit the most promising early career research stars across NUI Galway's priority research areas.
+The Foundation Research Leadership Scheme is a 3-year programme to recruit the most promising early career research stars across University of Galway's priority research areas.
 15 Research Lecturer posts, funded significantly by philanthropy, will be recruited over a three-year period, across a series of targeted and open calls.

 The fund of almost €7.5 million will recruit fifteen lectureships.
 In 2017 four Lectureships were awarded to Dr John McCrea in the area of Data Analytics, Dr Aideen Ryan in Tumour Immunology, Dr Eva Szegezdi in Cancer Biology and Dr Gordon Bromley in Climate Change Modelling.

 These Lectureships reflect an innovative new approach to recruiting from a highly talented, motivated and diverse talent pool from across the globe.
 All of the newly recruited posts will reflect the University's strategy to develop internationally-recognised research excellence in a range of priority areas.

 Dr. John McCrae has a track record in research in the area of natural language processing, in particular in the context of Data Analytics, and developed applications of this research in Biomedical Science & Engineering and Digital Humanities.
 John's research focuses on Big Data and Data Science; Machine translation and multilingualism; linked data and the semantic web; and digital humanities.
 Dr. McCrae is a highly published researcher and his research has been cited more than 800 times.